nikhilm/uvbook/source/threads.rst

 :ref:`first example <thread-create-example>`, don't even require a running event loop.

+libuv's thread API is also very limited since the semantics and syntax of threads are different on all platforms, with different levels of completeness.

 This chapter makes the following assumption: **There is only one event loop, running in one thread (the main thread)**.
 No other thread interacts with the event loop (except using ``uv_async_send``). :doc:`multiple` covers